-For nearly half a century, Penn State football has been the model for how to run a successful — and clean — college sports program.
-And coach Joe Paterno has been its leader, revered in all quarters not only for winning games but for his virtuous, fatherly leadership.
+For nearly half a century, Penn State football had been the model for how to run a successful — and clean — college sports program.
+And coach Joe Paterno has been its fatherly leader, revered in all quarters not only for winning games but for doing so with integrity.

-That all changed this week, with the arrest of former assistant coach Jerry Sandusky on 40 criminal counts related to the alleged sexual abuse of minors.
-In addition, two top university officials have been charged with perjury and failing to report allegations to police.
+All of it is crumbling now, with the arrest of Paterno's former assistant, Jerry Sandusky, on 40 criminal counts of alleged sexual abuse of minors.
+Two top university officials have been charged with perjury and failing to report allegations to police.

-And, on Wednesday, the iconic Paterno succumbed: At age 84 and admittedly devastated over his role in the scandal, he announced that he will retire at season's end.
-After 46 seasons, the man whose statue stands outside the football stadium will depart in disgrace.
+And, on Wednesday, the iconic Paterno succumbed: At age 84 and admittedly devastated over his role in the scandal, he announced he would retire at season's end.
+That wasn't enough for the college's board of trustees, which fired him and President Graham Spanier before the day ended.
+After 46 seasons, the man whose statue stands outside the football stadium departed in disgrace.

 How could this have happened in a place known as Happy Valley?

-The university has launched its own investigation, but not before the scandal triggered a wave of criticism on the insular internal culture at Penn State, the flagship public university in Pennsylvania.
-One concern — which could next force the exit of the school's president, Graham Spanier — is whether the school chose to protect its prestigious brand instead of following a law requiring accusations of sexual abuse to be brought to police.
+The university has launched its own investigation, but the scandal already has heaped withering criticism on the insular internal culture at Penn State, the flagship public university in Pennsylvania.
+A primary concern is whether the school chose to protect its prestigious brand instead of following a law requiring accusations of sexual abuse to be brought to police.

 Shades Of The Catholic Church Scandal

 "This is strikingly and sadly identical to the decisions made by the hierarchy of the Catholic Church — that is, the bishop or religious superior making decisions to protect the reputation of the church at the peril of the children," said Minnesota-based attorney Jeff Anderson, who has represented numerous victims of sexual abuse, including cases against Catholic dioceses across the nation.